sonha-min/RoR-Training/docs/git.md

 ## Git Workflow

-- **Working directory**: It’s your local workspace, where you make changes directly to files.
+- **🗂️ Working directory**: It’s your local workspace, where you make changes directly to files.
-- **Staging area**: A middle layer that holds changes you’ve prepared to commit.
+- **🗒️ Staging area (Index)**: A middle layer that holds changes you’ve prepared to commit.
 You can selectively add or remove changes in the staging area before committing —> giving you precise control over what gets saved to version history.
-- **Local repository**: A version of the repository stored on your local machine.
+- **💻 Local repository**: A version of the repository stored on your local machine.
 It contains the full history of commits and allows you to work offline.
-- **Remote repository**: A version of the repository hosted on a server (e.g., GitHub, GitLab, Bitbucket).
+- **🌐 Remote repository**: A version of the repository hosted on a server (e.g., GitHub, GitLab, Bitbucket).
 It enables collaboration by letting multiple people clone the code, push their changes, and pull updates from others.

 ![Git Space](https://github.com/vosonha/RoR-Training/blob/main/lib/images/gitWorkflow.png)